Obili69/SClookup/README.md

 ## Installation

-1. Download the library files
+1.1 Download the library files
-2. Place them in your Arduino libraries folder
+2.1 Place them in your Arduino libraries folder
+1.2 Include as libdep in platformio.ini
 3. Include the library in your sketch:
 ```cpp
 #include "SDlookup.h"